 - Increase in form submissions/ signups

 - Increase in mobile calls from the website

 - Improved UX

 Map all of the items above and specify an action plan of what the website needs to do to achieve them and how your business would improve once they are incorporated for an effective strategy.
 Click through to find out more about a digital strategy.

 Finding out what your target audience is searching for online is invaluable in gearing your websites content and conversion strategy.
 There are plenty of free tools available to research what your customers and the rest of the market are searching for, such as:

 Most businesses create a conversion strategy and funnel after they have a website, however by doing this step during your website creation process you can help plan your content strategy and fine tine your UX to maximum conversions and sales.

 Map out the flow of a prospective user (identified in step 1), where they are located on the internet, what there interests are and how they can be engaged.
 This step lays the foundation for the content strategy and digital marketing later on.
 Identify where each user type should land on your website, this can be product/service specific or search term specific and how they will read or interact with your content and ultimately engage with your call to action.
-At this stage your sitemaps can be fine tuned to be in line with your conversion strategy.
+At this stage, your sitemaps can be fine-tuned to be in line with the conversion strategy.

 5. Content strategy